-The Oregon Coast is a geologically fascinating region, shaped millions of years ago by lava flows from the Cascade Range and the collisions of the tectonic plates.
+The Oregon Coast is a geologically fascinating region, shaped over millions of years by lava flows from the Cascade Range and by the collisions of tectonic plates.
 The earth itself is constantly in motion here, and the change driven by tectonic activity is one constant that shapes the area.

-Oregon beaches are an agate hunting paradise, attracting rockhounds from near and far.
-Rivers flowing into the Pacific Ocean carry minerals from the mountains of the Coast Range.
-At the same time, the powerful waves and tides of the Pacific remove the upper layers of sand and soil to reveal all the treasures hidden underneath.
+Oregon beaches are a paradise for agate hunting, attracting rockhounds from near and far.
+Rivers flowing into the Pacific Ocean carry minerals from the Coast Range.
+At the same time, the powerful waves and tides of the Pacific remove the upper layers of sand and soil, revealing the treasures hidden beneath.

 For a rewarding rockhounding experience at the Oregon Coast, all you need is a keen eye, warm, water-resistant clothing, and perhaps a small scoop or geology pick.

 The coastline of the Beaver State is publicly owned, and its beaches are open year-round.
-While beachgoers can usually keep what they find, we would advise checking the rules and regulations before collecting.
+While beachgoers can keep what they find, we recommend checking the rules and regulations before collecting.

 Tips: How to Spot Agate on the Beach